 Infrastructure functional model overview

 Insert new clause 4.10.3.6 (with figure) as follows:

+4.10.3.6 AKM operations using FILS authentication

+FILS authentication allows faster authentication by performing authentication, association and key conformation using 4 frames.

+Three FILS authentication methods are defined: (1) the FILS shared key authentication performed without perfect forward security (PFS)[CID 2238], (2) the FILS shared key authentication method performed with PFS, and (3) The FILS public key authentication method andwith PFS (refer to Table 8-53m).

+Section 4.10.3.6.1 defines FILS shared key authentication with and without PFS.
+In this method,

+Section 4.10.3.6.2 defines FILS public key authentication exchange.

-4.10.3.6.1 AKM operations using FILS authentication and a trusted third party (TTP)
+4.10.3.6.1 AKM operations using FILS shared key authentication

-[CID #1404, 1407]The following operations (see Figure 4-21a (FILS authentication)) are carried out when FILS authentication is used with a TTP:
+When FILS shared key authentication is used, STA and the Authentication Server validates the mutual possession of rRK as the shared key as defined in [IETF RFC 5295 & IETF RFC 6696] using EAP-RP signaling.
+EAP-RP signaling is encapsulated using FILS wrapped data in the IEEE 802.11 Authentication frame as shown in the Figure 4,21a.
+A valid rRK is derived using a prior full authentication using EAP as defined in section 4.10.3.2.
+The rRK that is derived using the full authentication can be used for multiple runs of EAP-RP authentications as specified in [IETF RFC 5295 & IETF RFC 6696].
+[CID #1404, 1407]The following operations (see Figure 4-21a (FILS authentication)) are carried out when FILS shared key authentication:

 The STA discovers the AP’s policy through passive scanning or through active scanning[CID #1199].
-If a FILS[CID #1406] STA discovers that the AP supports FILS authentication and the identity of the trusted third party is known (and trusted) by the STA, the STA may initiate FILS authentication
+If a FILS[CID #1406] STA discovers that the AP supports FILS authentication and the identity of the Authentication Server is known (and trusted) by the STA, the STA may initiate FILS authentication

 The STA initiates FILS authentication by sending an Authentication frame with the FILS information to the AP.
 The AP forwards the FILS Authentication information to the trusted third[CID #1168, 1303 party.
-Upon receiving a response from the trusted third party, the AP responds to the STA with an Authentication frame with FILS information.
+Upon receiving a response from the Authentication Server, the AP responds to the STA by encapsulating EAP-RP signaling information in the FILS wrapped data of the Authentication frame.
 The STA and AP generate a PMK as a result of this exchange.
-Exchange of messages (method, procedure, format and content) between AP/Authenticator and the trusted third party is out of scope of this specification.
+Exchange of messages (method, procedure, format and content) between AP/Authenticator and the Authentication Server is out of scope of this specification.

 The STA sends an Association Request frame to the AP and receives an Association Response frame from the AP.
-This exchange provides proof-of-possession of the PMK and enables the creation of a PTKSA and further establishment of FILS state.
+This exchange provides proof-of-possession of the PMK and enables the creation of a PTKSA.

 [figure revised, CID #1174, 1370, 1200]

-FILS Authentication
+FILS Authentication using Authentication Server

-Insert new subclause 4.10.3.7 as follows

-AKM operations using FILS authentication without an online trusted third party
+4.10.3.6.2 AKM operations using FILS public key authentication

-It is assumed that both STAs using FILS have obtained a public key certificate from a certificate authority (CA) and that each STA is capable of verifying this certificate during execution of the FILS authentication procedures.
+It is assumed that both STAs and APs using FILS have obtained a public key certificate from a certificatation authority (CA) and that they are capable of verifying each other’s certificate during execution of FILS authentication.
 The manner by which these certificates are obtained is outside the scope of this standard.

-The following operations are carried out when FILS authentication does not use an online trusted third party:
+The following operations are carried out when performing FILS public key authentication:

-The STA discovers the AP’s policy through passive scanning or through active scanning.
-[CID #1201] If a FILS[cid #1406] STA discovers that the AP supports FILS authentication without an online trusted third party,[CID #1202]the STA may initiate FILS authentication
+If a STAdetermines that an AP supports FILS authentication (through active or passive scanning) it may initiate FILS authentication

 The STA initiates FILS authentication by sending an Authentication frame to the AP, after which the AP responds with an Authentication frame.
 The STA and AP generate a PMK as a result of this exchange.